-Cash, Cash Equivalents, and Restricted Cash
+Cash, Cash Equivalents, Foreign Cash, and Restricted Cash

 Cash and cash equivalents consist solely of funds deposited with financial institutions and short-term liquid investments in money market deposit accounts.
 Cash and cash equivalents are carried at cost, which approximates fair value.
-As of December 31, 2023, the Company held \$804 thousand (Cost basis \$842 thousand) of foreign cash.
-As of December 31, 2022, the Company held \$1,178 thousand (Cost basis \$1,168 thousand) of foreign cash.
+Foreign cash includes the value of foreign currencies held and translated using the prevailing foreign exchange rates on the reporting date.
 Restricted cash includes amounts that are held as collateral securing certain of the Company's financing transactions, including amounts held in a securitization trust by trustees related to its 2031 Asset-Backed Notes (refer to "Note 5 - Debt").